 - By work clothes/uniforms

-Knowing how to get laundry done faster can seem like a daunting task when you’re overwhelmed by laundry.
-I have tried a lot of methods and have now managed to get into a great routine which keeps me on top of the laundry mountain.
+Knowing how to get laundry under control can seem like a daunting task.
+I tried many methods and managed to find a great routine that kept the laundry mountain at bay.

 The benefit of doing a daily laundry routine